 Now you've walked the essential two blocks of town!
 But isn't something missing??
 What's the most famous historical event that happened here?
 Yes - the OK Corral Shootout!

-To get there, cross over 5th Street, keep heading West past the Crystal Palace, past Big Nose Kates until getting to the corner of 4th & Allen Streets.
+To get there, cross over 5th Street, keep heading West past the Crystal Palace, past Big Nose Kates until getting to the corner of Southwest corner of 4th & Allen Streets.
 Now we're close!
-We'll cover both sides of Allen Street for things to do in Tombstone on this Westerly block.
-Let's continue.
+We'll cover both sides of Allen Street for things to do in Tombstone.

 The building is the Tombstone Visitor Center.
 Very historic, besides helping with your visit to town.
 The location was the town's first store and it's first bank.